AddyLopez/shecodes-react-weather-app-world-map-design/README.md

 Student project for SheCodes React coding workshop.

-**_Learning objective:_** To build a weather application integrated with the OpenWeatherMap API using React.
+**_Learning objective:_** To build a weather application integrated with the OpenWeather API using React.
 This application is capable of showing the weather for over 200,000 cities around the world.
 Original, experimental world-map design features integration with React Leaflet.

 ## Project Previews